 - Type 2 diabetes: Being sleep deprived affects your body’s ability to regulate blood sugar levels, which may double your risk for type 2 diabetes, according to the journal Diabetes Care.

 - Heart disease: People who sleep five or fewer hours a night are more likely to develop high blood pressure than are those who get more than six, possibly due to their elevated levels of the stress hormone cortisol, which strain the heart, according to a study in the journal Sleep.
-There is also research indicating more plaque deposition in the coronary arteries in people who get less than five hours of sleep compared to those who get more than seven hours of sleep, which may be related to higher cortisol levels.
+There's also research indicating that people who get less than five hours of sleep have more plaque in their coronary arteries compared to those who get more than seven hours of sleep, which may also be related to higher cortisol levels.

 What’s Getting in the Way of a Full Night’s Sleep